About Cornell Plantations

 Our education programs offer a wide variety of educational opportunities for people of all ages.
 Key programs include academic offerings such a graduate fellowship in public garden leadership; coursework in public garden management and plants and human well-being and a lecture series; a summer internship program for Cornell students; and faculty support for courses and research.
 Community offerings include hands-on learning programs for area youth, classes and workshops for lifelong learners, guided tours, and a robust volunteer program.

 Donald A. Rakow is the PGL program director and may serve as the fellows' major professor for their graduate committees.
 Don is also the fellows' primary mentor and assists fellows in selecting other committee members and coursework as well as in developing their graduate project.
-Don has been director of Cornell Plantations since 1996 and was previously the associate director starting in 1993.
+Don was the director of Cornell Plantations from 1996-2013 and was the associate director starting in 1993.
 He co-edited “Public Garden Management” the first textbook pertaining to the field.
 Prior to coming to Plantations, Don worked as a Cornell Cooperative Extension Agent for Broome County and then as a faculty member of the Department of Horticulture.
 He is still an associate professor in the Department.
 Don earned his Ph.D. and M.P.S. in horticulture from Cornell University and his B.A. in English from SUNY Albany.
 Don grew up on Long Island.

 Sonja M. Skelly, Ph.D., Director of Education of Cornell Plantations